How to protect your finances during divorce or dissolution

 The legal name for registering your interest and how you go about it will depend on whereabouts in the UK you live.

-If the property is in both your names, as ‘joint tenants’ – or as ‘joint owners with a survivorship destination’ in Scotland – you may want to change the way it’s owned.
+If the property is in both your names, as ‘joint tenants’ – or as ‘joint owners with a survivor-ship destination’ in Scotland – you might want to change the way it’s owned.

 You can still own it between you, but the reason you might want to do this is to stop your ex-partner from automatically inheriting your share of the property if you were to die before the divorce or dissolution was finalised (and vice versa).